 - Using a forbidden lane

 - Using a mobile phone while driving

 You can view an in-depth breakdown of the points above over on the European Commission website.

-As you're travelling to a European Union member state, your UK drivers license will enable you to drive there, however, if you're taking your own car you'll need to carry proof of insurance and your V5C document.
+As you're traveling to a European Union member state, your UK driver's license will enable you to drive there, however, if you're taking your own car you'll need to carry proof of insurance and your V5C document.
 You'll still need your passport, of course.
-After brexit, it's likely that UK drivers travelling abroad will need an international driving permit.
-For more information on driving in Europe after brexit, Auto Express have written an in-depth article here.
+After Brexit, it's likely that UK drivers traveling abroad will need an international driving permit.
+For more information on driving in Europe after Brexit, Auto Express has written an in-depth article here.

 Speed cameras in France don't have the same tolerance as UK cameras, over here our cameras typically have a 10% + 2 mph threshold whereas the french only have a 5% tolerance.
 While driving in a foreign country can be stressful as you're getting used to an entirely new environment, be sure to keep an eye on your speedometer to ensure you don't get any speeding fines.

 |Main Roads (Outside Built-up Areas)||80 kph|